 DATA analytics has progressively become crucial to almost any economic development area.
-Since healthcare is one of the largest financial sectors in the US economy, the massive amount of data, including health records, clinical data, prescriptions, insurance claims, provider information, and patient information "potentially" presents incredible opportunities for data analysts.
+Since healthcare is one of the largest financial sectors in the US economy, the massive amount of data, including health records, clinical data, prescriptions, insurance claims, information, provider and patient information "potentially" presents incredible opportunities for data analysts.
 Health insurance agencies process billions of claims every year and healthcare expenses is over three trillion dollars in the United States [1].
-Figure 1 presents a concise flow of a typical care the patient has adequate coverage through his/her insurance plan or other funds before getting any service.
-Next, the service provider identifies relevant based on the diagnoses initial examinations performed on the patient.
-The service provider then runs tests on the patient using one or more medical interventions such as further diagnostics and surgical procedures.
-These diagnoses and procedures are usually tagged with the patient's report along with other information such as personal, demographic, and past/present visit information.
+Figure 1 presents a concise flow of a typical healthcare reconciliation process by using different entities involved.
+First, the service provider's office ensures that the patient has adequate coverage through his/her insurance plan or other funds before getting any service.
+Next, the service provider identifies relevant diagnoses based on the initial examinations performed on the patient.
+The service provider then runs tests on the patient using one or more medical interventions such as further diagnostics and procedures.
+These surgical diagnoses and procedures are usually tagged with the patient's report along with other information such as personal, demographic, and past/present visit information.
 At this point, the patient typically pays a copay defined in his/her insurance plan and checks out.
 Then, the patient's report is sent to a medical coder who abstracts the information and creates a "superbill" containing all information about the provider, Given the economic volume of the healthcare industry, it is natural to observe fraudulent and fabricated claims submitted to insurance companies.
-The National Health Care Anti- Fraud Association (NHCAA) defines healthcare fraud "An as intentional deception or misrepresentation made by a person, or an entity, with the knowledge that the deception could result in some unauthorized benefit to him or some other entities" [3].
+The National Health Care Anti- Fraud Association (NHCAA) defines healthcare fraud as "An intentional deception or misrepresentation made by a person, or an entity, with the knowledge that the deception could result in some unauthorized benefit to him or some other entities" [3].
 Those fabricated claims bear a very high cost, albeit they constitute a small fraction.
 According to NHCAA the fraud related financial loss is in the orders of tens of billions of dollars in the United States [3].
 Although there are strict policies regarding fraud and abuse control in healthcare industries, studies show that a very small portion of the losses are recovered annually [4].